 Who is More Likely to Binge Drink?

-- 9% of Americans (1.2 million) between the ages of 12 and 17 engaged in binge drinking in the last month.
-The highest rates of teenage binge drinking occur in young people in the 12th grade.
-The majority of underage alcohol consumption involves binge drinking.
+- 1% of Americans (1 million) between the ages of 12 and 17 engaged in binge drinking in the last month.

-Nearly 20% of American adults engage in binge drinking once a week on average, consuming around 7 drinks each time.3 Men are twice as likely to binge drink as women and they generally consume more than women.3 Binge drinking is also more likely to occur in people with high levels of education and annual incomes above $75,000.
-However, people with lower annual incomes and levels of education tend to drink more per episode of binge drinking.3
+Nearly 20% of American adults binge drink 4 times per month, having around 7 drinks each time.3 Men are twice as likely to binge drink as women and they generally drink higher quantities of alcohol than women.3 Binge drinking is also more likely in people with high levels of education and annual incomes above $75,000.
+However, people with lower annual incomes and levels of education tend to have more drinks per year total.3

 Binge Drinking in College Students

 In 2019, more than half of all full-time American college students ages 18 to 22 reported drinking in the month before the survey.
 Of these, 33% reported binge drinking.11 While drinking in college is a widely accepted practice, it can lead to dangerous results.
 Each year, about 1,500 college students die from alcohol-related accidents and nearly 700,000 are assaulted by a student who has been drinking.11